16-sanalmishra/16-sanalmishra/README.md

-- 🔭 I’m currently working on ...Web Development
+- 🔭 I’m currently working on ...Java Fullstack
 - 🌱 I’m currently learning ...
-Internet Of Things
+Hibernate And Servlets
 - 👯 I’m looking to collaborate on ...
-Machine Learning
+Java FSD
 - 📫 How to reach me: ...sanal.m1600@gmail.com
 - ⚡ Fun fact: ...
 Only 2% of people pronounce my name correctly.